#94 TRENDING IN Politics 🔥

 "Artificial intelligence is not outside the law, and all governments are managing it according to law, and China is no exception.
 China administers, operates and accessing the Internet in accordance with the law, so as to ensure the healthy operation of the Internet on the track of rule of law".

-Like Smith in 1984, some users of DeepSeek have found ways to work around China's censorship.
-These methods allow the chat bot to respond without restraint.
+Some users of DeepSeek have found ways to work around China's censorship.

-All in all, DeepSeek has been the talk of the internet.
+Either way, DeepSeek has been the talk of the internet.
 The chat bot has been highly praised by many for its efficiency and lower production costs.
-For others, its lack of free speech overshadows all that may make the application deeply revered.

-Cassandra is an avid writer.
-When her pen isn't on the paper, she enjoys spending her free time listening to music, spending time with friends, and going for long night drives.
-You can catch her at your local concert venue rocking out to her favorite musical artists.
-Cassandra also loves to read any book as long as it's in the thriller or mystery genre.
+Cassie is a passionate writer.
+When her pen isn't on the paper, she enjoys listening to music, spending time with friends, and going for long night drives.
+You can catch her at your local concert venue rocking out to her favorite artists.
+Cassandra also loves to read any book in the thriller or mystery genre.
 If you give her a suggestion, she'll be at her local library the next day.
 She also loves to sing, explore, and travel!

 Want to submit your own writing?
 Apply to be a writer for The Teen Magazine here!